brimigs/cash-app-guide/README.md

 NOTE: The `StyleSheet` that we created earlier should be imported to every page.

 Now click into the `AccountBalance` function.
-We need to change this to query the cash account rather than the user's connected wallet.
-All that needs to be changed is the public key that is being passed through the `useGetBalance` function.
+To update this query, we simply need to change the public key that is being passed through the `useGetBalance` function.
 We can grab the `cashAppPDA` from the `UseCashAppProgram` function we created earlier.

 ```typescript
 export function AccountBalance({ address }: { address: PublicKey }) {